stephkananth/AR-Tetris-Starter-Code/README.md

 Build and run the project.
 You should now be able to detect and visualize the detected horizontal plane.

 ### Creating a Block

-Now lets create a block.
-Because we are stellar software engineers, we know that because we aim for low coupling and single classes to have a single responsibility, let's make a new class and call it Block.
+Now let’s create a block.
+Because we are stellar software engineers, we know that because we aim for low coupling and single classes to have a single responsibility, let's make a new class and call it `Block`.
 This class will represent a block.

 The class should have an initializer which takes an x, y and z parameters as Floats.
 In the initializer these values should be set to private instance variables.
 The class should also have a draw method.

 To draw the block, we create an SCNNode and an SCNBox.
 We then set the SCNBox to the SCNNode.geometry.
 We then need to tell the box where to be in space, so we set the node.position property.
 Lastly we add the node to our scene so that it actually gets drawn.
-Make sure you have the proper packages imported.

-Be sure to also import SceneKit and ARKit in this class file.
+Be sure to import SceneKit and ARKit in this class file.

 ```swift
     func draw(scene: SCNScene){